General information about soldering. Solders and fluxes

 Solders – this is the quality, strength and operational reliability of the solder joint.
 Solders must have the following properties:

-Low-melting solders widely used in various industries and households; they are an alloy of tin and lead.
+Low melting point solders widely used in various industries and households; they are an alloy of tin and lead.

 There are fluxes for soft and hard solders, as well as for soldering aluminum alloys, stainless steels and cast iron.

 Soldering tools.
-Types of solder joints
+Types of soldered seams

 durable having a certain mechanical strength, but not necessarily tightness;

-dense-strength with both strength and tightness.
+densely durable, possessing both strength and tightness.

 Soldering with soft and hard solders